WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20240122-implementation_plan_moderation_metrics.md

 ```

 This query can be used to create a line chart that shows the volume of reports
-and our various responses over time.
+and our various decisions over time.
 Similar queries can be used to create
 charts for other metrics.
 Ultimately a dashboard can be put together in
 CloudWatch, that tracks all relevant metrics.